ProvCheck Terms and Conditions

 (ii) electronically in cleared funds without any set off or deduction.

-The Supplier may charge interest on overdue amounts.
+6.3.
+Overdue amounts: The Supplier may charge interest on overdue amounts.
 Interest will be calculated from the due date to the date of payment (both inclusive) at an annual percentage rate equal to the corporate overdraft reference rate (monthly charging cycle) applied by the Supplier’s primary trading bank as at the due date (or, if the Supplier’s primary trading bank ceases to quote that rate, then the rate which in the opinion of the bank is equivalent to that rate in respect of similar overdraft accommodation expressed as a percentage) plus 2% per annum.

 7. Intellectual Property